GoogleCloudPlatform/tf-estimator-tutorials/00_Miscellaneous/text-similarity-analysis/README.md

 # Text Semantic Similarity Analysis Pipeline

-This is a Dataflow pipeline that extracts feature embeddings from article documents, located in Google Cloud Storage, and store them to BigQuery.
-After successfully running this pipeline, you can start searching similar documents from BigQuery using a cosine distance between feature embeddings as a similarity.
+This is a Dataflow pipeline that reads article documents in Google Cloud Storage, extracts feature embeddings from the documents, and store those embeddings to BigQuery.
+After running the pipeline, you can easily search contextually similar documents based on a cosine distance between feature embeddings.

-Figure 1 shows the overall architecture of the pipeline.
-It uses reuters-21578, which is a collection of publicly available articles, as input.
-The pipeline is implemented using Apache Beam and tf.transform, and runs at scale on Cloud Dataflow.

-(figure should be added here)

 In the pipeline, documents are processed to extract each article’s title, topics, and content.
 The processing pipeline uses the